the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - Treat social events in your program as seriously as any other session; discuss this with the organising committee and agree on social events that are good fits for your community
   - Confirm leaders for these social activities
 - Create shared documents for all the selected talks, sessions and social events to be shared with the participants
-  - Save all the shared document in one location (or create a common location with their link) so all the participants can browse them during and after the event
+  - Save all the shared documents in one location (or create a common location with their link) so all the participants can browse them during and after the event

 ### Documents and tools for participants